-For the collaboration, USRA is installing a D-Wave Two™ quantum computer in the NASA Advanced Supercomputing (NAS) Facility at NASA's Ames Research Center, and will operate the computer for the duration of the agreement.
-The computer will initially have 512 quantum bits (qubits), and is planned to be upgraded to 2,048 qubits when that becomes available.
+For the collaboration, USRA has installed a D-Wave 2X™ quantum computer in the NASA Advanced Supercomputing (NAS) Facility at NASA's Ames Research Center, and will operate the computer for the duration of the agreement.
+The computer has been upgraded to have a processor with 1152 quantum bits (qubits), and is planned to be upgraded over time as new processors become available (e.g., a processor with 2,048 qubits is planned to be the next upgrade).
 This computer uses a novel technique referred to as adiabatic quantum computing, which enables users to solve complex discrete combinatorial optimization problems using quantum physics.

-USRA will manage the science operations for the collaboration, which includes an allocation of 20% of the computing time to the university community through a competitive selection process.
+USRA will manage the science operations for the collaboration, which includes an allocation of 20% of the computing time to the research community through a competitive selection process.
 Computing time will be provided at no-cost.
-Details of this research opportunity for the university community will be announced in the near future.
-Through this competitive process, universities will be able to utilize a state-of-the-art quantum computer, and also collaborate with researchers at NASA, Google and other universities.
+Through this competitive process, research organizations will be able to utilize a state-of-the-art quantum computer, and also collaborate with researchers at NASA, Google and other universities.

 Research will focus on the benefits of quantum computing for solving complex discrete combinatorial optimization problems, including machine learning and other artificial intelligence problems.
 Example aeronautics and space applications include planning and scheduling, software verification and validation, and power optimization, among others.